Drive-Thru Job Interviews Bring Hundreds of Applicants To Stockton-Area McDonald’s

 STOCKTON (CBS13) – Some thirty Stockton area McDonald’s offered a lot more than chicken nuggets at their drive-thrus Monday.

-The restaurants also offered the possibility of paychecks.READ MORE: Snowmobiler Dies In Nevada County Avalanche After Snow Ledge Gives Way
+The restaurants also offered the possibility of paychecks.READ MORE: 3 People Killed After Car Crashes Into CHP Patrol Vehicle Along I-5; 2 Officers Hurt

 Jason Roth is a manager with the Golden State Restaurant Group.
 The family-owned business promoted 650 positions open for hire at their 30 McDonald’s restaurants.
 A COVID-safe drive-thru hiring event seemed appropriate.